evenevan/shorts-deflector/README.md

 Required Permissions:
 - Read your browsing history
-    - While this permission may seem alarming to you, the underlying API is only used to detect when the page you are viewing updates.
-Your history is not used in any other way
+    - While this permission may seem alarming to you, this permission is only used to detect page updates
 - Read and change your data on www.youtube.com
-    - This permission is used to redirect you off of YouTube Shorts pages, and also to dynamically change all YouTube Shorts links to the /watch?v= viewer
+    - This permission is used to redirect you and also change any YouTube Shorts hyperlinks

 # Screenshots (English)
 <details>